 Well, nine days till Christmas!
 Are y’all ready?
-I’m just now decorating…we got our tree up this weekend and I completed a few Christmas crafts to share with y’all throughout the week.
+I’m just now decorating…we got our tree up this weekend and I completed a few Christmas crafts to share throughout the week.
 Then this weekend I’ll have my Christmas house tour – Domestic Imperfection style.

 Let’s kick this week off with Christmas craft number one, a classic jingle bell wreath.

 Alright, so here is how I made the wreath.
 First, start with your form –

 What the heck kind of wreath form is that, you ask?
 Well….it’s an old soaker hose and some Gorilla tape.

 I started out by trying to make the wreath by stringing the bells onto an old wire hanger….

 But that way left a lot of gaps and wasn’t nearly as beefy as I wanted.
 So, attempt two was an actual wreath form…

 …but I quickly realized that I didn’t have nearly enough bells to cover a big form like that.
 Plus the bells are on the pricey side, so there was no way I was buying more.